 *50% of our sensory input is visual.
 Imagery is the language of the brain.

-The truth is without tracking the thing you care about most, you probably won’t be able to gauge if you’re looking any better over the course of your journey either.
-No matter what changes you see on a scale.
+The truth is without tracking the thing you care about most, you won’t be able to reliably gauge if the work you're putting in is taking you where you want to go.

 Body Fat Percentage